k6 (Grafana) Alternatives

 Strengths

-• +MIT-licensed Python OSS
+• +MIT Python OSS with distributed master-worker

-• +Full PyPI library access
+• +Full PyPI library access from test scenarios

-• +Strong fit for Python-heavy teams
+• +Strong fit for Django, FastAPI, and Flask shops

 Trade-offs